B2B SaaS Case Study

 Subscriptions and Billing

-- Clear override indicators.
+- Clear override indicators for tenant-specific changes.

 - Global default states.